 Host an UNREST House Party with #MEAction

-Thinking about what you can do to encourage more people to see UNREST, learn more about ME/CFS, and ACT?
+Thinking about what you can do to encourage more people to see UNREST, learn more about ME, and ACT?

-With the broadcast of Unrest on PBS/Independent Lens, the time is now to share the film with friends, colleagues, and family members that don’t know much about ME/CFS or want to know what else they can do.
-The Time for Unrest campaign is hosting a worldwide house party program the full WEEK of the PBS broadcast (January 5, 2018 to January 14, 2018)!
-There will be many ways for you to watch throughout the week.
+With Unrest streaming now on Netflix, the time is now to share the film with friends, colleagues, and family members that don’t know much about ME or want to know what else they can do.
+The Time for Unrest campaign is hosting a worldwide house party program!
+There are many ways for you and your party to watch the film.
 Host a house party, talk to your friends and family, and inspire them to advocate for ME.

 Interested in hosting a House Party?
 Sign up below and someone from our team will be in touch soon.
 It’s Time for Unrest!